-Dieting and exercise are great, however most of the time they cannot get rid of the tummy pouch; that results from a lifetime of weight fluctuations or pregnancy.
-Factors such as multiple pregnancies and genetics can contribute to the development of loose skin, fat deposits and stretch marks in the abdominal region.
+Dieting and exercise are great, however, most of the time they cannot get rid of the tummy pouch; that results from a lifetime of weight fluctuations or pregnancy.
+Factors such as multiple pregnancies and genetics can contribute to the development of loose skin, fat deposits, and stretch marks in the abdominal region.
 The changes that occur to the body in the mid-section with one pregnancy, let alone multiple pregnancies, can contribute to a lot of damage.
-Sagging skin, stretch marks and even muscle separation in the abdominal area is very common after a pregnancy.
+Sagging skin, stretch marks and even muscle separation in the abdominal area are very common after a pregnancy.

 A GOOD CANDIDATE FOR ABDOMINOPLASTY OR TUMMY TUCK SURGERY:

 - Has realistic expectations with the surgical outcome

 - Fully understands the risks of abdominoplasty surgery

 - Should be close to their ideal body weight (within 30%)

 - Has been a stable weight for at least 6 months or more

 - Has specific areas of loose skin or fat that is completely incapable of responding to diet and exercise

 - Has skin tone and elasticity that are in good shape